elalish/manifold/README.md

 The build instructions used by our CI are in [manifold.yml](https://github.com/elalish/manifold/blob/master/.github/workflows/manifold.yml), which is a good source to check if something goes wrong and for instructions specific to other platforms, like Windows.

 ### WASM

+> Note that we have only tested emscripten version 3.1.45.
+It is known that 3.1.48 has some issues compiling manifold.

 To build the JS WASM library, first install NodeJS and set up emscripten:

 (on Mac):